Universal and Parameter-free Gradient Sliding for Composite Optimization: Introduction

-One interpretation of the main ingredient of GS-type methods is that they linearize the smooth component $g$ of the objective and solve the resulting proximal subproblem with respect to $f$ approximately by an inner first-order procedure with a carefully chosen number of inner iterations.
-Here the critical part is on designing the number of inner iterations: if too small, the gradient evaluation of the smooth function $g$ in the objective will increase unfavorably; if too large, the overall complexity will increase unfavorably.
-One major novelty of GS methods in \cite{lan2016gradient,lan2022accelerated} is a proper design of number of inner iterations that depends on constants $M_\nu$ and $L$, such that the overall (sub)gradient complexities of $f$ and $g$ are optimal to their respective function class.
-As a result, when problem parameters are known in advance, gradient sliding can substantially outperform naive application of first-order methods in composite convex optimization.

-Recently, there has been a growing volume of work on parameter-free, adaptive, and auto-conditioned first-order methods, namely, algorithms that adjust to unknown problem constants without requiring them as input and, in many cases, without relying on backtracking line-search.
-This line of work includes universal methods for optimization under unknown H\"older smoothness \cite{nesterov2015universal}, parameter-free gradient-type methods based on Lipschitz constant/local curvature estimation \cite{malitsky2020adgd,malitsky2024adapgm,lan2023optimal,li2025simple,lan2024projected,lan2024acpdhg,deng2024functionconstr,suh2025adanag,borodich2025graal,lu2023pfcg,lu2023llcg,lu2025pde}, and bundle-type or bundle-level-type methods \cite{monteiro2016adaptive,sujanani2025parameterfree,guigues2026universal,guigues2024adaptivebundle,monteiro2024pfbundle,ChenLanOuyangZhang2019bundle,lan2015bundle,chen2020acceleration}; see also the references within.
-These developments indicate that eliminating explicit parameter tuning while preserving strong complexity guarantees has become an important recent direction in first-order optimization.
-Nevertheless, existing works do not address the main challenge in \eqref{eq:problem_of_interest}: how to balance the computational effort spent on multiple objective components when they are governed by different and unknown problem constants.
-This issue is particularly delicate for GS-type methods, where the number of inner iterations must be coordinated with the outer updates in order to preserve the desired separated oracle complexities.
+There has been a growing interest in parameter-free first-order methods, namely, algorithms that adjust to unknown problem constants while retaining strong complexity guarantees.
+Throughout this paper we use the term ``parameter-free'' to describe any algorithm that does not need knowledge of any problem constants (e.g. H\"older constant and exponent) other than the desired accuracy threshold $\varepsilon$.
+This line of work includes methods based on Lipschitz constant/H\"older constants/local curvature estimation \cite{nesterov2015universal,malitsky2020adgd,malitsky2024adapgm,lan2026optimal,li2025simple,lan2024projected,lan2024acpdhg,deng2026uniformly,suh2025adanag,borodich2025graal,lu2023pfcg,lu2023llcg,lu2025pde} and bundle-type or bundle-level-type methods \cite{monteiro2016adaptive,sujanani2025parameterfree,guigues2026universal,guigues2024adaptivebundle,monteiro2024pfbundle,ChenLanOuyangZhang2019bundle,lan2015bundle,chen2020acceleration}.
+Nevertheless, existing works do not address the challenge of balancing computational effort across multiple objective components in \eqref{eq:problem_of_interest} with different and unknown problem constants.
+This issue is acute for parameter-free GS methods, where inner and outer iterations must be coordinated to preserve the desired separated (sub)gradient evaluation complexities.